AXIHIXA/Memo/notes/cpp/cpp_primer_notes.md

-3. If `T` is a pointer or reference to `Base`, and the type of `expression` is a pointer or reference to `Derived`, where `Base` is a unique, accessible base class of `Derived`, the result is a pointer or reference to the `Base` class sub-object within the `Derived` object pointed or identified by expression.
+3. If `T` is a pointer or reference to `Base`, and the type of `expression` is a pointer or reference to `Derived`, where `Base` is a unique, accessible base class of `Derived`, the result is a pointer or reference to the `Base` class sub-object within the `Derived` object pointed or identified by `expression`.
    (Note: an implicit conversion and `static_cast` can perform this conversion as well.)
-4. If expression is a pointer to a polymorphic type, and `T` is a pointer to `void`, the result is a pointer to the most derived object pointed or referenced by expression.
+4. If `expression` is a pointer to a polymorphic type, and `T` is a pointer to `void`, the result is a pointer to the most derived object pointed or referenced by `expression`.
-5. If expression is a pointer or reference to a polymorphic type `Base`, and `T` is a pointer or reference to the type `Derived`, a run-time check is performed:
+5. If `expression` is a pointer or reference to a polymorphic type `Base`, and `T` is a pointer or reference to the type `Derived`, a run-time check is performed:
-   1. The most derived object pointed/identified by expression is examined.
+   1. The most derived object pointed/identified by `expression` is examined.
-      If, in that object, expression points/refers to a public base of Derived, and if only one object of Derived type is derived from the subobject pointed/identified by expression, then the result of the cast points/refers to that Derived object.
+      If, in that object, `expression` points/refers to a public base of Derived, and if only one object of Derived type is derived from the subobject pointed/identified by `expression`, then the result of the cast points/refers to that Derived object.
 (This is known as a _downcast_.)
-   2. Otherwise, if expression points/refers to a public base of the most derived object, and, simultaneously, the most derived object has an unambiguous public base class of type Derived, the result of the cast points/refers to that Derived (This is known as a _sidecast_.)
+   2. Otherwise, if `expression` points/refers to a public base of the most derived object, and, simultaneously, the most derived object has an unambiguous public base class of type Derived, the result of the cast points/refers to that Derived (This is known as a _sidecast_.)
    3. Otherwise, the runtime check fails.
       If the `dynamic_cast` is used on pointers, the null pointer value of type `T` is returned.
       If it was used on references, the exception `std::bad_cast` is thrown.
-6. When `dynamic_cast` is used in a constructor or a destructor (directly or indirectly), and expression refers to the object that's currently under construction/destruction, the object is considered to be the most derived object.
+6. When `dynamic_cast` is used in a constructor or a destructor (directly or indirectly), and `expression` refers to the object that's currently under construction/destruction, the object is considered to be the most derived object.
    If T is not a pointer or reference to the constructor's/destructor's own class or one of its bases, the behavior is undefined.